ondrejhonus/vege-dreams/content/about.md

 ### What's this all about?
 Well food of course!
 This is a personal project to write down and share my recipes.
 I love to cook and bake, and I would like to share my recipes with others.
-The recipes are **all vegan** ([learn more](https://adaptt.org/)).
-I mostly aim to keep the description to the point and short.
-Also, I tend to mention some basic rules of the dish and which ingredients are optional.
+The recipes are **all vegan**, here is one of my [favorite books](https://grupojovenfl.files.wordpress.com/2019/10/peter-singer-animal-liberation-1.pdf) on the subject.
+I try to keep the talk short and to the point.
+Some other interesting food photos can be found in the [snippets](/snippets) section.

 All photos are mine and are subject to copyright under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 All recipes are in the public domain.